-The socio-contextual determinants of health certificate is designed to create an intellectual and professional home for Rollins master's students who have a strong scholarly commitment to studying and intervening in the socio-contextual determinants of health.
-This certificate provides a range of academic, research, and professional development opportunities to strengthen students' ability to advance the public's health by developing and implementing studies of, and interventions into, the socio-contextual determinants of population health and well-being.
+The Social Determinants of Health (SDOH) certificate is designed to create an intellectual and professional home for Rollins master's students who have a strong scholarly commitment to studying and intervening in the social determinants of health.
+This certificate provides a range of academic, research, and professional development opportunities to strengthen students' ability to advance the public's health by developing and implementing studies of, and interventions into, the social determinants of population health and well-being.

-According to the World Health Organization, socio-contextual determinants of health are:
+According to the World Health Organization, social determinants of health are:

 "... the conditions in which people are born, grow, live, work, and age ....
-These [conditions] are shaped by the distribution of money, power, and resources at global, national, and local levels, which are themselves influenced by policy choices.
-[These conditions] ... are mostly responsible for health inequities - the unfair and avoidable differences in health status seen within and between countries."
+These circumstances are shaped by the distribution of money, power, and resources at global, national, and local levels.
+The social determinants of health are mostly responsible for health inequities – the unfair and avoidable differences in health status seen within and between countries."